HapticLLaMA: A Multimodal Sensory Language Model for Haptic Captioning: Experiments

+Table \ref{tab:haptic_token} presents the summary statistics of haptic tokens for two tokenizers: Frequency and EnCodec.
 EnCodec-based tokenizer has a significantly larger haptic token vocabulary (1,024) compared to the Frequency-based tokenizer (278).
 This suggests that EnCodec can represent haptic signals with greater granularity and expressive power, consistent with the improved performance observed in the EnCodec-based HapticLLaMA.
 The Frequency-based tokenizer produces shorter sequences when representing a vibration signal, with an average length of 47.5 tokens, indicating a more compact representation.
 In contrast, EnCodec outputs a fixed-length sequence of 1,379 tokens for all signals, which may introduce redundancy but ensures uniform input sizes for downstream models.
 In summary, the Frequency-based tokenizer offers higher compression efficiency, making it suitable for lightweight or real-time applications but slightly inferior performance.
 On the other hand, EnCodec provides more detailed and consistent representations, which may be beneficial for tasks requiring richer signal understanding.